-SB 15 and SB 2485-2488 fail Texans by ignoring the needs of hard working families who support our strong economy.
+SB 14 fails Texans by ignoring the needs of hard working families who support our strong economy.

 Rather than banning local governments from ensuring their communities are more equitable and fair for hard working Texans, state leaders should be working to pass stronger statewide protections for Texans.
 These statewide protections should serve as a floor or set of minimum standard protections across the state.
 Local voters and elected officials should be allowed to expand those protections to reflect the needs and values of their communities.